 History of the Ukrainian language 3222-30HJ5K-N

-This course introduces the history of the Ukrainian language, its origins, and its place among other Slavic languages.
-Students will become familiar with the periodization of the history of Ukrainian literature (the period of Kyivan Rus'; the post-Mongol period; Old Ukrainian in the 17th and 18th centuries; the emergence and development of a new Ukrainian literary language, with particular emphasis on the development of literature in Galicia and the lands of Eastern Ukraine in the context of the national and cultural revival in the 19th century; and the formation and codification of the Ukrainian language in the 20th century).
-Students are also introduced to key issues related to the origins and development of the phonetic system of the Ukrainian language.
+The aim of the course is to introduce students to the history of the Ukrainian language, its origins, and its place among other Slavic languages.
+Students will become familiar with the periodization of the history of Ukrainian literature (the period of Kyivan Rus'; the post-Mongol period; Old Ukrainian in the 17th and 18th centuries; the emergence and development of a new Ukrainian literary language, with particular emphasis on the development of literature in Galicia and the lands of Eastern Ukraine in the context of the national and cultural revival in the 19th century; the formation and codification of the Ukrainian language in the 20th century).
+Students are also introduced to the most important issues related to the origins and development of the phonetic system of the Ukrainian language.
 The course prepares students for diachronic research in Ukrainian linguistics.

-Estimated total number of hours students must devote to achieving the defined learning outcomes: 90 hours (3 ECTS).
+Estimated total number of hours required to achieve the defined learning outcomes: 60 hours (2 ECTS)

 Course coordinators